Deformation (engineering)

 Compressive stress results in deformation which shortens the object but also expands it outwards.

-In engineering, deformation (the change in size or shape of an object) may be elastic or plastic.

-If the deformation is negligible, the object is said to be rigid.
+In engineering, deformation is the change in size or shape of an object when subjected to force, and may be elastic or plastic depending on whether the deformation is reversible when the actuating force is removed.
+An object's intrinsic resistance to deformation is known as its stiffness or rigidity.
+If the deformation is negligible under stress, the object is said to be rigid; conversely, it is said to be flexible or pliable.

 Main concepts

 Occurrence of deformation in engineering applications is based on the following background concepts: